zipplet/hc05configtool/README.md

 # hc05configtool
 A tool for configuring HC-05 wireless modules easily.

+## Issues

+* This only works on a Raspberry Pi right now, but probably will work on any PC running Linux using a USB to TTL converter cable __(make sure you get one with 3.3V TX/RX levels)__
+* The code is terrible, and does not actually comply with the AT command spec properly; that will change.
+* No windows support yet.
+Coming soon, perhaps even a nice GUI.
+* At some point, I'll add an Arduino version.
+You would connect 2 modules to the Arduino, and it would pair them automatically for you using a pseudorandom PIN code.

 ## Eh?
 What's this?
 There is a common wireless module used by hobbyists when building things that need wireless communication locally between each other called the "HC-05" (there is also a variant called the "HC-06" but I do not have any).